.png)

 Your registered agent anchors your business legally in Tennessee.
 The state has specific rules you can't ignore:

-1. Physical Tennessee address required: You need a street address in Tennessee, not a P.O. box, mail drop, or virtual office.
+Physical Tennessee address required: You need a street address in Tennessee, not a P.O. box, mail drop, or virtual office.
+Under § 48-15-102, a P.O. box may be included as a mailing address only where the USPS does not deliver to the registered office address.
 This "registered office" becomes part of the public records where people can hand-deliver documents.

-6. Maintain current information: Keep your agent's details up to date by submitting annual reports or filing changes immediately.
-If your agent moves, quits, or stops checking mail, replace them immediately.
+Maintain current information: Keep your agent's details up to date by submitting annual reports or filing changes immediately.
+If your agent moves, quits, or stops checking mail, replace them right away.

 Any gap in registered agent coverage puts you at risk of missed lawsuits, penalties, and potential administrative dissolution.
 A dependable registered agent creates a direct line to the state and courts, saving you from expensive compliance problems down the road.